 Hassani Dotson #

 Dotson starred for Lane United for two seasons before being selected 31st overall by Minnesota United FC in the 2019 MLS SuperDraft.
-He has become a fixture in the MNUFC midfield and scored 7 goals.
-He was called up by the USMNT U-23 squad for the 2020 CONCACAF Olympic qualifiers.
+He has become a fixture in the MNUFC midfield and scored 8 goals and dished out 6 assists.
+He was called up by the USMNT U-23 squad for the 2020 CONCACAF Olympic qualifiers and has made 7 appearances with the youth national side, scoring 2 goals.

 Luis Barraza #